Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Discussion

-In figure\,\ref{fig:KingW12_Lyapunov_timescale} we present the Lyapunov time scales for these simulations as functions of $N$.
-The Newtonian Plummer case shows a slightly smaller Lyapunov time scale then the homogeneous distribution used in \cite{1993ApJ...415..715G}.
+In figure\,\ref{fig:KingW12_Lyapunov_timescale} we present the Lyapunov timescales for these simulations as functions of $N$.
+The Newtonian Plummer case shows a slightly smaller Lyapunov timescale than the homogeneous distribution used in \cite{1993ApJ...415..715G}.
 The Plummer distribution is consistent with the initial conditions adopted by \cite{2002ApJ...580..606H}, and their results are consistent with our results for the Plummer sphere, see figure\,\ref{fig:KingW12_Lyapunov_timescale} (black points).

-The Newtonian King model with $W_0=12$ is considerably more chaotic than the homogeneous initial realization adopted in \cite{1993ApJ...415..715G}, at least given that for $N\apgt 10^3$ we were unable to measure a reliable Lyapunov time scale because the phase-space distance grew beyond $\delta = 0.1$ within 1 $N$-body time unit.
+The Newtonian King model with $W_0=12$ is considerably more chaotic than the homogeneous initial realization adopted in \cite{1993ApJ...415..715G}, at least given that for $N\apgt 10^3$ we were unable to measure a reliable Lyapunov timescale because the phase-space distance grew beyond $\delta = 0.1$ within 1 $N$-body time unit.
 King models with a central potential depth of $W_0=12$ turn out to be considerably more chaotic than Plummer models (for $N\apgt 40$), while Plummer models are expected to behave more chaotically than a homogeneous distribution of particles.
-This is not a complete surprise, because the choice of $W_0=12$ puts the model near core collapse (at least in its density profile).
+This is not a complete surprise because the choice of $W_0=12$ places the model near core collapse (at least in its density profile).
 The growth of an initial phase-space distance between two subsequent calculations with almost identical initial relations is then dominated by few-body interactions in the core.
 One could argue that the entire chaotic behavior of the star cluster is driven by few-body interactions in the cluster center.
 Since some complex three-body interactions are fundamentally unpredictable \citep{2020MNRAS.493.3932B}, the dynamical evolution of the entire cluster will be unpredictable.

 The extreme relativistic case, with $\Cscaling = 0.01$, shows a similar characteristic again as the homogeneous initial realizations, but a rather different scaling when adopting the King model.
-In the Newtonian case, King models tend to have considerably smaller Lyapunov time scales, but when extremely relativistic they tend to be more regular than the Newtonian case Fig\,\ref{fig:Relativistic_Lyapunov_timescale}.
+In the Newtonian case, King models tend to have considerably smaller Lyapunov timescales, but when extremely relativistic, they tend to be more regular than the Newtonian case Fig\,\ref{fig:Relativistic_Lyapunov_timescale}.